vaginessa/dns-wiki/Android-kernel-traffic.md

 * Maybe a quick guide to show howto debug traffic on the emulator (via DDMS) or with fiddler (on ssl)
 * Stuff/tools which make life easier to inspect Android OS traffic directly on the device (most tools are way outdated/deprecated, like OS Monitor, Shark, ... or they simply not work on Android 5 because it needs to be recompiled with the Position Indipendent Executables (-pie or on libs -fPIC) flag
 ```

--> Since I don't have any real motivation I'm always open minded what I should show/explain over here...